deepflowio/docs/translate/translated/02-ce-install/02-all-in-one.md

 ## Deploy All-in-One DeepFlow

-Set the environment variable DOCKER_HOST_IP to the physical network card IP of the machine
+Set the environment variable DOCKER_HOST_IP to the IP of the physical network card of the machine

 ```bash
 unset DOCKER_HOST_IP